timescale/docs/use-timescale/metrics-logging/service-metrics.md

-Disk bandwidth and disk IO metrics provide insight into the load and performance of the storage associated with your Timescale services, indicating the number of bytes/sec being written or read from storage, and the number of disk IO operations (IOPS) per second.
+Disk bandwidth and disk IO metrics provide insight into the load and performance of the storage associated with your Timescale services, indicating the number of bytes per second written or read from storage, and the number of disk IO operations (IOPS) per second.

 Each Timescale service has a maximum limit for storage bandwidth and IO, which